Great customer service is a three course meal: Food for Thought on Retaining Your Customers

 This particular internet provider’s last meal was a flop.

 The three course meal of customer service: food for thought.

-To keep our customers happy, we have to take care of all the courses and phases of the customer life cycle, not just the entree.
-We therefore have to plan to make sure that we have all the right ingredients, the right combination, the setting, appropriate skills, tools, systems, experience, we provide good company and ultimately deliver on our promises through out the total life cycle.
+To keep our customers happy, we have to take care of all the courses and phases of the customer life cycle, not just the the entree – not just signing up more new customers.

-The three course life cycle of customer service span across a number of areas:
+Hence the life cycle of customer service spans across a number of steps and processes: